 Bed support for elderly to look out for will include edge support.
 This ensures the mattress doesn’t sag around the edges and offers enough resistance so you won’t be sliding into holes all night.

 The height of your bed is an important factor, especially if you’re managing pain or illness.
 The best beds for senior citizens ought to be at a comfortable height (around knee level).
 If you’re sitting on the edge of your bed with your feet flat on the floor, your knees should be level with your hips.
 This is an ideal height bed.
 To lower bed for elderly, simply remove the wheels or topper.

 A breathable mattress is crucial to a good night’s sleep.
 Especially if you’re on medication that can cause hot flashes.
 A mattress made of modern breathable material ensures a cool and restful sleep.

-An adjustable base and the best mattress for elderly is a glorious combination guaranteed to result in restful sleep.
+An adjustable base and the best mattress for elderly is a glorious combination.
 Move the head and foot of the bed at the touch of a button for tailored comfort, the legs are adjustable too so you can find the perfect bed height for your needs.

 You don’t need to spend thousands of dollars.
 At Nolah, you can find an exceptional pressure relief mattress with breathable comfort starting at just $899 for a queen.

 What Is the Best Mattress Type for Seniors?